The Best CPUs for Gaming in 2021

 The socket on the motherboard is a physical connector where your new CPU will sit.
 The type of socket on your board dictates the type of chip you can use, so it’s of the utmost importance.
 Want that Ryzen Threadripper CPU to work?
 Well, you’ll need a TR4 socket and a board like the Zenith Extreme.
 Thankfully, there are only two chip makers you need to dwell on with Intel and AMD.

-8 Best CPUs for Gaming to Buy in 2018
+8 Best CPUs for Gaming

 The Best AMD CPU